UPDATE: BC’s Home Buyer Rescission Period: Your Questions Answered

-TAGS: A Better Way Home BCFSA Consumer Protection Cooling Off Period Homebuyer Protection Period Homebuyer Rescission Period Real Estate Practice
+TAGS: A Better Way Home BC Financial Services Authority (BCFSA) Consumer Protection Cooling Off Period Home Buyer Protection Period Home Buyer Rescission Period (HBRP)

-The Home Buyer Rescission Period (HBPP), previously known as “Homebuyer Protection Period” and “cooling-off period,” is expected to be implemented province-wide in January 2023.
+The Home Buyer Rescission Period (HBRP), previously known as “Homebuyer Protection Period” and “cooling-off period,” is expected to be implemented province-wide on January 3, 2023.
 With many details yet to be determined by the BC Government, we have been hearing from REALTORS® with questions.
 In this post we answer some of those questions.

 What is the Home Buyer Rescission Period (HBRP)?